Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Balancing:
 - Reduced the number of employees added by the clinic and hospital PM to match the reduction for the government administration building.
-- Tried to rebalance the Morgenröte Mobilization Options.
+- Tried to rebalance the Morgenröte Mobilization Options (Thanks BrokenRobot for the help!).
+- Rebalancing of the Opera House and Instrument Workshop (Thanks MasterOfGrey for the help!)

 Fixes:
 - Architectural Splendour can be done only once.